ausdigital/ausdigital.github.io/pages/ubl-json.md

 permalink: /ubl-json/
 ---

-# UBL JSON Represenation Specification
+# UBL JSON Representation Specification

 This specification describes a JSON based syntax and processing model for UBL semantics.
 It includes: